H. H. Asquith: First Coalition: May 1915 – December 1916

 The formation of the First Coalition saw Asquith display the political acuteness that seemed to have deserted him.
 But it came at a cost.
 This involved the sacrifice of two old political comrades: Churchill, who was blamed for the Dardanelles fiasco, and Haldane, who was wrongly accused in the press of pro-German sympathies.
 The Conservatives under Bonar Law made these removals a condition of entering government and, in sacking Haldane, who "made no difficulty", Asquith, committed "the most uncharacteristic fault of (his) whole career".
 In a letter to Grey, Asquith wrote of Haldane, "He is the oldest personal and political friend that I have in the world and, with him, you and I have stood together for the best part of 30 years."
 But he was unable to express these sentiments directly to Haldane, who was greatly hurt.
 Asquith handled the allocation of offices more successfully, appointing Law to the relatively minor post of Colonial Secretary, taking responsibility for munitions from Kitchener and giving it, as a new ministry, to Lloyd George and placing Balfour at the Admiralty, in place of Churchill, who was demoted to the sinecure Cabinet post of Chancellor of the Duchy of Lancaster.
 Overall the Liberals held 12 Cabinet seats, including most of the important ones, while the Conservatives held 8.
-Despite this outcome, many Liberals were dismayed, the sacked Charles Hobhouse writing, "The disintegration of the Liberal Party is complete.
+Despite this outcome, many Liberals were dismayed, the dismissed Charles Hobhouse writing, "The disintegration of the Liberal Party is complete.
 Ll.G. and his Tory friends will soon get rid of Asquith."
 From a party, and a personal, perspective, the creation of the First Coalition was seen as a "notable victory for (Asquith), if not for the allied cause".
 But Asquith's dismissive handling of Law also contributed to his own and his party's later destruction.